When is the cheapest time of year to fly to Orlando?

 Theme Park Capital of the World, Orlando, is the perfect holiday destination for families looking for an action-packed trip, while benefiting from gloriously warm weather.
 Of course, there is the world-famous Walt Disney World Resort, but it has so much more than that to offer.

 Like most destinations, Orlando has its low and high seasons.
 The high season is usually around March to April, mid-June to mid-August, and early December to January.
-This is the worst time to travel to Orlando if you’re looking for a cheap holiday.
+This is the worst time to take a flight to Orlando if you’re looking for a cheap holiday.
 Temperature-wise, you can expect lows of 8°C in January and highs of 33°C in July/August.
 There will be rain showers all year round, but these are fortunately brief in duration, so you’ll just need some light waterproofs.

-Be aware that in late summer or early autumn, you may find yourself facing a tropical storm or even a hurricane.
+When booking flights to Orlando be aware that in late summer or early autumn, you may find yourself facing a tropical storm or even a hurricane.
 Officially, hurricane season runs between 1st June and 30th November, but September is usually the month for the worst weather.
 Parks are likely to be closed if the climate becomes erratic.

 The peak season is during school holidays, and Spring Break in March and April.
 Christmas and New Year also tend to be heaving.
 Weekends and holidays will naturally have an influx of visitors, so avoid these times if you are hoping to avoid the crowds.